Criticism of patents: Blocking innovation

 The most general argument against patents is that "intellectual property" in all its forms represents an effort to claim something that should not be owned, and harms society by slowing innovation and wasting resources.

 Law professors Michael Heller and Rebecca Sue Eisenberg have described an ongoing tragedy of the anticommons with regard to the proliferation of patents in the field of biotechnology, wherein intellectual property rights have become so fragmented that, effectively, no one can take advantage of them as to do so would require an agreement between the owners of all of the fragments.

 Some public campaigns for improving access to medicines and genetically modified food have expressed a concern for "preventing the over-reach" of intellectual property protection including patent protection, and "to retain a public balance in property rights".
 Some economists and scientists and law professors have raised concerns that patents retard technical progress and innovation.
 Others claim that patents have had no effect on research, based on surveys of scientists.

 In a 2008 publication, Yi Quan of the Kellogg School of Management concluded that the imposition of pharmaceutical patents under the TRIPS Agreement did not increase innovation in the pharmaceutical industry.
 The publication also said there appeared to be an optimal level of patent protection that increased domestic innovation.

+Theory of innovation

+The theory of patent law assumes that most innovation is driven by individuals working alone.
+Mark Lemley rebuts this with well-documented evidence that most inventions are developed simultaneously by several independent teams and that the actual implementation in the US does not reflect this theory.
+He also notes that at least 90% of patent infringement lawsuits are against researchers working independently from the plaintiff, not copiers of the plaintiff's invention.
+In the theory's stead, he proposes either abolishing patent law or a new legal theory based on promoting a race to develop a new technology.
+The Copyright Clause of the US Constitution, which moved jurisdiction over intellectual property from the states (under the Articles of Confederation) to the federal government, was motivated by competing patent claims on the steamboat under the previous patent system.